codepath/android_guides/Extended-ActionBar-Guide.md

 Similar to an action view, an action provider replaces an action button with a customized layout.
 However, unlike an action view, an action provider takes control of all the action's behaviors and an action provider can display a submenu when pressed.

 You can build your own action provider by extending the ActionProvider class, but Android provides some pre-built action providers such as [ShareActionProvider](http://developer.android.com/reference/android/support/v7/widget/ShareActionProvider.html) which facilitates a "share" action by showing a list of possible apps for sharing.

-See the [ActionProvider section](http://developer.android.com/guide/topics/ui/actionbar.html#ActionProvider) of the ActionBar guide for more details.
+You can learn about this provider in the [[Sharing Content with Intents]] guide.
+You can also see the [ActionProvider section](http://developer.android.com/guide/topics/ui/actionbar.html#ActionProvider) of the ActionBar guide for more details.

 ### Navigating Up with the App Icon